The Mindtalk app β€” 99 free assessments, 18 journeys, 155+ guided audio sessions. Free on iOS, Android & Web.

 Lost Trust

 Trust is the foundation of any relationship, and once it's damaged, stress levels can skyrocket.
-Rebuilding trust demands patience, transparency, and commitment, but the journey can be fraught with anxiety and uncertainty for both partners.
+Rebuilding trust demands patience, transparency, and commitment, but the journey can be fraught with difficulty and uncertainty for both partners.
+Working through trust issues with structured support makes the process steadier.

 Regular Fights